 What Are the Possible Penalties for Being Charged With Possession of a Controlled Substance in California?

-- You actually possessed a controlled substance unlawfully
+- You possessed a controlled substance unlawfully

 - You knew it was there